douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Architectural Patterns and Styles

 Software architectural patterns and styles are essential concepts in the field of software engineering, providing blueprints for organizing software systems.
-Let\'s delve into each of these topics:
+Let's delve into each of these topics:

 #### Overview of Architectural Patterns